Kytech/rpi-zero-minimal-buildroot/README.md

 ## Usage

-After cloning the repository (and initializing the buildroot submodule if cloning without `--recursive`), navigate to the `build` directory and run `./configure`.
+After cloning the repository (and initializing the buildroot submodule if cloning without `--recursive`), navigate to the `build_workdir` directory and run `./configure`.
 This sets up the buildroot external tree.
-From there, run any buildroot commands from the `build` directory to keep a clean external tree setup.
+From there, run any buildroot commands from the `build_workdir` directory to keep a clean external tree setup.